 How to compare invoice financing providers

-As with other types of lending and credit services there are several points you can use to help select the best invoice financing provider for you.
-Here are a few things to consider before you decide which one is right for your company:
+As with other types of business lending and credit platforms, there are several factors you should consider and compare in order to select the best invoice financing provider for you.
+Here are a few things to keep in mind:

 - Advance fees.
 These are typically charged at around 3% of each invoice.
 However, funding providers may increase this if they view your company as less financially secure, for example, if you have a poor credit rating.

 - Additional fees.
-Some providers will charge you exchange and transaction fees along with discount fees from early payment offers made to your clients.
+Some invoice financing providers will charge you exchange and transaction fees along with discount fees from early payment offers made to your clients.

 - Loan amount.
 Many invoice financing providers are set up to offer a personal, efficient service to small businesses.
 However, bigger companies may be better suited to a bank or service that can handle a larger quantity of invoices.
 Funding will also increase as the business and invoices grow.